Internal Wasserstein Distance for Adversarial Attack and Defense: Experiments

 \subsection{Experiments on Adversarial Attack}

-We consider Inception-v3 and ResNet-101 as classifiers obtained by naturally training. {We use free-PGD \cite{shafahi2019adversarial} and fast-AT \cite{Wong2020FastIB} to train robust models on ImageNet, while PGD \cite{madry2017towards} and TRADES \cite{zhang2019theoretically} on tiny ImageNet.} Note that we use free-PGD and fast-AT instead of PGD \cite{madry2017towards} since PGD is inefficient when training on ImageNet \cite{shafahi2019adversarial}. {For a fair comparison with different attack methods ($\ell_p$ and non-$\ell_p$), following the settings in~\cite{Engstrom2019ExploringTL,xiao2018spatially}, we maintain the visual similarity of the adversarial example and the nature one when enforcing attacks.}
+We perform the adversarial attack on Inception-v3 and ResNet-101 models. {We use free-PGD \cite{shafahi2019adversarial} and fast-AT \cite{Wong2020FastIB} to train robust models on ImageNet, while PGD \cite{madry2017towards} and TRADES \cite{zhang2019theoretically} on tiny ImageNet.} Here, we use free-PGD and fast-AT instead of PGD \cite{madry2017towards} since PGD is inefficient when training on ImageNet \cite{shafahi2019adversarial}.
+Note that non-$\ell_p$ attack methods often lead to deformation, while $\ell_p$ attack methods move a few pixels in the image.
+Thus, it is hard to use the same distance metric to measure the similarity between samples when comparing different attack methods ($\ell_p$ and non-$\ell_p$).
+Following the settings in~\cite{Engstrom2019ExploringTL,xiao2018spatially}, we maintain the visual similarity of samples when enforcing attacks.

-\textbf{Quantitative comparison.} In Table \ref{tab:untargeted_attack} and Table \ref{tab:PGD_trades_ASR}, IWDA achieves the highest ASR than other baselines.
+\textbf{Quantitative comparisons.} In Table \ref{tab:untargeted_attack} and Table \ref{tab:PGD_trades_ASR}, IWDA achieves the highest ASR than other baselines.
 It suggests that IWDA is able to generate more effective adversarial examples with the IWD.
 In contrast, {the perturbation based on the $\ell_p$ by FGSM is insufficient to confuse the classifier.
 Moreover, EOT, stAdv, ADef and FWAdv based on the non-$\ell_p$ apply pixel based transformations to improve ASR.} However, when attacking a robust model like free-PGD and fast-AT, these methods are difficult to achieve high ASR results since their transformations (\eg perturbation or distortion) fail to result in a large perturbation in Euclidean space.
-We provide more attack results in the supplementary.
+We provide more attack results in Supplementary.